The layout engine that supercharges D2

 Terrastruct monetizes by charging income-generating, for-profit businesses.
 If that is not you, e.g. student, researcher, non-profit, open-source maintainer, etc, please email us for a free license at email@example.com using an email that confirms affiliation.

 There are two types of licenses, Personal and Enterprise.
-There are two differences:
+There are three differences:

 - IP assignment.
 Diagrams made on a Personal license belong to the creator.
 Diagrams made on an Enterprise license is automatically assigned IP to the purchasing entity.